Charles Dupuy: Biography

-During Dupuy's time as prime minister, a number of progressive reforms were carried out.
-A law implemented in June 1894 introduced a form of social insurance through a mutual fund for miners' welfare and retirement, while a law passed in November 1894 introduced the Credit Agricole mutualist savings bank for farmers.
-In addition, a law passed that same month set out the role of the state-owned Caisse des depots "in the construction and management of subsidised housing".
+During Dupuy's terms as prime minister, a number of progressive reforms were carried out.
+A health and safety law was passed in June 1893, and in July 1893 a Free Medical Assistance Law was passed, which established the principle (as noted by one study) “that access to medical care was a fundamental right.”
+A law implemented in June 1894 introduced a form of social insurance through a mutual fund for miners' welfare and retirement.
+A law passed in November 1894 introduced the Credit Agricole mutualist savings bank for farmers.
+A law passed that same month set out the role of the state-owned Caisse des depots "in the construction and management of subsidised housing".
+A law of November the 30th 1894 granted credit facilities and tax exemptions to low-cost housing companies. and a law on the attachment of wages was introduced on the 12th of January 1895.
+In March 1899 a new rural credit law was introduced.

 In view of the apparent likelihood that the judges of the criminal division of the court of cassation—who formed the ordinary tribunal for such an appeal—would decide in favour of Dreyfus, it was thought that Dupuy's new cabinet would be strong enough to reconcile public opinion to such a result; but, to the surprise of outside observers, Dupuy proposed a law in the chamber transferring the decision to a full court of all the divisions of the court of cassation.
 This arbitrary act, though adopted by the chamber, was construed as a fresh attempt to maintain the judgment of the first court-martial.
 In the interim, President Félix Faure (an anti-Dreyfusard) died, and the accession of Émile Loubet helped placate the public.
 The whole court of cassation decided that there must be a new court-martial, and Dupuy at once resigned (June 1899).